Valery Sakhashchyk: Soviet military career

 Sakhashchyk's military career started by commanding a company in Zabaykalsky Krai.
 In the 1980s, he commanded a company in Perleberg, East Germany.

 In 1992, he returned to Brest, where he was appointed Deputy Commander of the 2nd Paratrooper Battalion of the 38th Separate Guards Air Assault Brigade of newly independent Belarus, and promoted to Combatant after six months.
 In 1995, Sakhashchyk studied at the Military Academy of Belarus, after which he returned to the 38th Brigade as Deputy Brigade Commander, and then Brigade Commander.

 Sakhashchyk resigned from his post in 2002, in response to what he described as "palace intrigues" in relation to reorganisation of the Belarusian armed forces.

 Construction

 In 2007 Sakhashchyk started a family-owned construction business in Belarus, Poland and Germany, SK-BUD & Sahaty.

 Opposition

-2020–2021 Belarusian protests

 Sakhashchyk participated in the 2020–2021 Belarusian protests that followed the disputed 2020 Belarusian presidential election.
 He was seen in a protest in Brest on 16 August 2020, organising a group of 38th Brigade members that aimed to prevent confrontations between protestors and police from becoming violent.
 Sakhashchyk stated that he believed at the time that a legal approach within the Belarusian Constitution should have allowed citizens to defend their rights.